Meet Our Instrumental Tutors

 Her students have achieved outstanding success, earning Distinctions across ABRSM and Trinity examinations, as well as scholarships and competition prizes such as the Youth Music Centre Concerto Prize and the North London Festival.
 Above all, she aims to nurture a genuine love for music and inspire students to find joy and self-expression through their playing, building skills and confidence that extend far beyond the instrument itself.

-Mr M McQuillan – Bass Guitar and Double Bass
+Mr M McQuillan – Teacher of Bass Guitar and Double Bass

 -